-There are some of the (endless) examples of state level interference on this site, but don’t believe us.
+There are some of the (endless) examples of state level interference elsewhere on this site, but don’t believe us.
 Don’t believe no one.
 As Mr. X tells Jim Garrison (JFK film):-

 “Don’t take my word for it.
 Don’t believe me.
 Do your own work, your own thinking.”